The New Richmond girls soccer team proved to be too taxing for the Somerset girls on Monday.

 Amelia Feuerer scored twice for the Tigers, with Shelby Pahnke, Kacie Malone and Lauren Graham also scoring.

 Boyle said another factor in the win was the Tigers' physicality.
 She said the team, particularly in the defensive zone, used its strength to win the ball in many 50-50 situations.

 The Tigers were breaking out a new defensive format in this game.
 Boyle said the Tigers switched to a flat-back four system instead of the sweeper-stopper system.
 She said she's hoping the change will help the Tigers generate more offense from the back line.

 Playing in the center of the defense were senior Amanda Johnson and junior Zoe Christensen.
-For Johnson it’s another position change.
-She’s played forward and midfield for the Tigers in the past.
+For Johnson it's another position change.
+She's played forward and midfield for the Tigers in the past.
 With two starters injured on defense, it made sense for the coaches to put a seasoned veteran player in to fill the void.
-Johnson, who is sporting a black eye after getting head butted in a recent game at Onalaska, said she’s doing her best to quickly figure out what’s needed to play defense.
-She said she sees the whole team performing better after the slow start to the season.
+Johnson, who is sporting a black eye after getting head butted in a recent game at Onalaska, said she's doing her best to quickly figure out what's needed to play defense.
+She said she sees the whole team performing better now after a slow start to the season.

 "We're connecting better as a team.
 We know how each other plays," she said.

 Another reason the coaches picked Johnson is she's a quick study.
 She was New Richmond's female honoree at the recent Middle Border Conference Scholar-Athlete Banquet and she's planning on studying aviation at the University of North Dakota.